Philosophy and Decolonisation

 Method of assessment

 The following titles provide introductory readings.
-The full reading list for this course will be made available from the convenor at the beginning of the course.
+The full reading list for this module will be made available from the convenor at the beginning of the module.

 - Gyekye, Kwame.
 1995 (19871).
 An Essay on African Philosophical Thought.
 The Akan Conceptual Scheme.
 Philadelphia: Temple University Press.